- Products›

 You can test connectivity to the remote server using the AWS Management Console or TestConnection API/CLI/CDK command.
 We recommend you test the connectivity to the remote server as soon as you create your connector to ensure that it is configured correctly.
 Make sure that the static IP addresses associated with your connectors are allow-listed by the remote server if needed.
 To learn more, visit SFTP connectors documentation.

-You can use SFTP connectors to send files from Amazon S3 to a directory on remote SFTP server, or to retrieve files from a directory on remote SFTP server to Amazon S3.
-To learn more about initiating file transfer operations using the StartFileTransfer API, visit SFTP connectors documentation.
+SFTP connectors can be used to send files from Amazon S3 to a remote SFTP server, retrieve files from a remote SFTP server to Amazon S3, and list files stored in a directory on remote SFTP server.
+To learn more about using SFTP connectors, visit SFTP connectors documentation.

 Yes.
 You can schedule file transfers using Amazon EventBridge Scheduler.
-Create a schedule that meets your business’s needs using EventBridge’s Scheduler and specify AWS Transfer Family’s StartFileTransfer API as the universal target for your schedule.
+Create a schedule that meets your business’s needs using EventBridge’s Scheduler and specify AWS Transfer Family’s StartFileTransfer API, or StartDirectoryListing API, as the universal target for your schedule.

 Yes.
 AWS Step Functions integrates with various AWS services, including AWS Transfer Family, enabling you to invoke SFTP connector’s StartFileTransfer action directly from your state machine.
 Once you have created your SFTP connector with AWS Transfer Family, leverage Step Functions’ AWS SDK integrations to call the StartFileTransfer API.
 To learn more, please visit the Step Functions documentation.